Catherine22/Algorithm/README.md

   > - Insert / remove nodes or subtrees <br>
   > - Calculate the height of subtrees <br>
   > - Depth-first search (DFS) in recursion and non-recursion ways<br>
-  > - Find out the successor of any node by in-order traversal.<br>
+  > - Find out the successor of any node with in-order traversal.<br>
   > **Speed: traversePreNR2() > traversePreNR1() > traversePre() <br>
   > It's incredible that running a nested loop (traversePreNR2) is faster than recursion and both takes O(n)**

 ### Binary Search Tree (BST)
-  - A BST projection is kind of like a sorted sequence, you can easily get a sorted data structure by in-order traversal.
+  - A BST projection is kind of like a sorted sequence, you can easily get a sorted data structure through in-order traversal.
   - In this case, I assumed that no duplicated keys in the BST.
 Every operation based on this scenario.
   - [MyBinarySearchTree]

   > It extends [MyBinaryTree].
-The only one difference between the node ([BNode]) of MyBinaryTree and the node ([BSTNode]) of  MyBinarySearchTree is key, which means you sort the whole tree by keys and you are able to assign null or duplicated values.
+The only difference between the node ([BNode]) of MyBinaryTree and the node ([BSTNode]) of  MyBinarySearchTree is key, which means you sort the whole tree by keys and you are able to assign null or duplicated values.
 It's a key-value pair.
 Or you can just remove value if you don't need it.<br><br>
   > - [MyBinaryTree] implements BinaryTree the interface <br>
   > - [BinarySearchTreeImpl] implements BinarySearchTree the interface and extends [MyBinaryTree]<br>
   > If you want to operate BST, you have to create [MyBinarySearchTree] instead of [BinarySearchTreeImpl], however.
 Because I want to hide some public methods which are not supported for BST are built by [MyBinaryTree] <br>